marcosrdac/nixcfg/README.md

 These configurations can be used differently to manage:

-- current user configuration;
+- the current user configuration;
-- system configuration;
+- the system configuration;
-- both system and user configurations at the same time;
+- both system and user configurations at the same time.

 ## Principles

-- NixOS should be easy to reinstall and be ready to use --- so that I no longer feel attached to my machines
+- NixOS should be easy to reinstall and be ready to use — so that I no longer feel attached to my machines.
-- Each host should have its own configuration file inside ./hosts
+- Each host should have its own configuration file inside `./hosts`.
-- All frequently used boilerplate should be modularized in ./modules so that a computer configuration is always clear and easy to be made intuitively
+- All frequently used boilerplate should be modularized in `./modules` so that a computer configuration is always clear and easy to be made intuitively.
-- A user should not need be forced use home-manager.
-Each user is responsible for using the system as wished (imperatively or declaratively)
+- A user should not need be forced use `home-manager`.
+Each user is responsible for using the system as wished (imperatively or declaratively).
-- Each user should be able to configure their own WM/GE without having to contact the system admin
+- Each user should be able to configure their own WM/GE without having to contact the system admin.

 ## Structure